Backpack coolers are great for transporting beverages and food to the beach. Photo: Rebecca Parsons

 Cons: Straps are on the big side, not as durable as some other brands

-When it comes to backpack coolers, REI has it dialed in with the Cool Trail Pack Cooler.
-The cooler is designed for a life on the go and includes padded shoulder straps, a padded waist strap, and a sternum strap for maximum comfort.
-For most people, the straps should fit just fine, but it might be a little large for smaller adults and children.
+REI has a well-dialed option with its Cool Trail Pack Cooler.
+The cooler is designed for life on the go and includes padded shoulder straps, a padded waist strap, and a sternum strap for maximum comfort.
+The straps should fit just fine for most people, but it might be a little large for smaller adults and children.

-The interior space is roomy and is capable of holding 20 cans or 10 pounds of ice.
+The interior is roomy and holds 20 cans or 10 pounds of ice.
 The interior compartment is fully removable, which makes cleaning the cooler a breeze.
-It also allows the cooler to double as a day pack for hiking should you chose to leave the interior waterproof lining behind.
+It also allows the cooler to double as a day pack for hiking if you leave the interior waterproof lining behind.

 The Cool Trail Pack is designed for maximum storage and includes a zippered top pocket for stashing gear, two zippered side pockets, and two exterior water bottle holders.
 You can also easily attach a towel or blanket to the front straps to keep your hands free.
-While the material isn’t quite as durable as some of the other coolers on our list, it’s still incredibly well made and is a great deal for the price.
-Read the full review here.
+While the material isn’t quite as durable as some of the other coolers on our list, it’s still well-made and is a great deal for the price.

 Hydro Flask Day Escape 20L ($200)